Apple finally gets Cupertino’s permission to occupy parts of Apple Park spaceship building

 “For example, if a building (or portion of a building) is complete but the site work is still under construction, I would be able to grant a temporary occupancy as long as there is a delineated path to allow the occupants of the building safe passage to a public right-of-way,” he wrote.
 “I would not issue a final certificate of occupancy until all the work is complete on the entire site.
 Appropriate barriers are required to keep occupants away from any portions of the building or site where construction is still in process.”

-Yet it’s clear the settling-in process is well underway.
+Yet, even with these precautions and delays, it’s clear the settling-in process is well underway.
 The company plans to hold its annual shareholders meeting at Apple Park next month.

 Excited to visit Apple Park! pic.twitter.com/lgAU2Xqc5n